mstrlaw/mstrlaw/src/pages/posts/2026-09-07-on-cyber-conjurations-and-alchemy-or-ai-sdlc-for-short.md

 Hello - basic AI relationship.
 MDs, skills.
 Lots of human intervention.

 draft: I've moved from holding all the minute code, patterns and caveats, as well as architecture and systems in my mind, to holding the harness details, the baked in decisions within the AI workflow.

+This has been working more than fine.
+It's capable of planning and implementing features E2E, test them, ship them to staging.

 ##